Gap Year Days 201 – 212

 This was my fourth visit to Dubai.
 The first one was in 2008 and was a visit that we assumed would be soon followed by us moving there.
 We looked at houses and schools and explored a city which was just one big building site.
 Cranes adorned almost every building.
 The Burj Khalifa was not yet it’s full height and Dubai Mall still under construction.
 We loved it!
 Unfortunately the move didn’t happen, but that first visit to Dubai was where the travel bug bit me!

 We may not have made the move to Dubai, but just months before that first visit, my cousin Emma and her family had done just that.
 So when we visit we stay with her out in what passes as the suburbs.
 Not only do we get to catch up with family, we see another side of Dubai that is not just shiny buildings and fast cars.

-I was really eager to get to Dubai this time because it finally meant I could get both my iPhone and iPad fixed.
+I was extra eager to get to Dubai this time because it finally meant I could get both my iPhone and iPad fixed.
 I had managed to break the screens on both of them within a couple of weeks of each other in Bulgaria and Macedonia.
 My iPad had bits of the glass actually missing, so I was barely using it in case more fell out.
 My phone screen was completely shattered, with the top half almost unreadable.
 Trying to navigate with it had been even more challenging than usual.

 The only issue is that neither of the Apple stores in Dubai are anywhere near Emma’s place.
 I knew I would have to drop off my iThings then go back later that day or the next day to pick them up again.
 We decided to spend the first two nights at a hotel, and the ones near the Mall of the Emirates were cheaper.